By: Brett Shainfeld

 Ford has further issued a recall in relation to around 59,664 MKX vehicles with 3.7-liter engines.
 As Ford has stated about the problem, “The battery harness may have substandard clearance, which could allow the harness to contact the transmission shifter cable bracket.”
 The problem could then result in serious consequences, with Ford Motors adding, “Contact between the battle cable harness and the transmission shifter cable bracket could wear through the insulation of the cable, resulting in the cable shorting to ground, increasing the risk of overheated or melted wiring, as well as fire.”

 At this time, Ford has not been made aware of any accidents or injuries related to the recall issue.
 Vehicle owners possibly affected by the problem are those with vehicles constructed at the Oakville Assembly Plant between the dates of November 12th, 2014, and September 11th, 2017.
-The breakdown of Lincoln MKX vehicles affected are 54,411 in the United States and 5,253 in Canada.
+The breakdown of Lincoln MKX vehicles affected is 54,411 in the United States and 5,253 in Canada.

 The 2018-2019 Ford Super Duty